metio/terraform-provider-k8s/docs/data-sources/apps_kubeblocks_io_cluster_v1_manifest.md

-<a id="nestedatt--spec--sharding_specs--template--instances--scheduling_policy"></a>
+<a id="nestedatt--spec--shardings--template--instances--scheduling_policy"></a>
-### Nested Schema for `spec.sharding_specs.template.instances.scheduling_policy`
+### Nested Schema for `spec.shardings.template.instances.scheduling_policy`

 Optional:

-- `affinity` (Attributes) Specifies a group of affinity scheduling rules of the Cluster, including NodeAffinity, PodAffinity, and PodAntiAffinity. (see [below for nested schema](#nestedatt--spec--sharding_specs--template--instances--scheduling_policy--affinity))
+- `affinity` (Attributes) Specifies a group of affinity scheduling rules of the Cluster, including NodeAffinity, PodAffinity, and PodAntiAffinity. (see [below for nested schema](#nestedatt--spec--shardings--template--instances--scheduling_policy--affinity))
 - `node_name` (String) NodeName is a request to schedule this Pod onto a specific node.
 If it is non-empty, the scheduler simply schedules this Pod onto that node, assuming that it fits resource requirements.
 - `node_selector` (Map of String) NodeSelector is a selector which must be true for the Pod to fit on a node.
 Selector which must match a node's labels for the Pod to be scheduled on that node.
 More info: https://kubernetes.io/docs/concepts/configuration/assign-pod-node/
 - `scheduler_name` (String) If specified, the Pod will be dispatched by specified scheduler.
 If not specified, the Pod will be dispatched by default scheduler.
 - `tolerations` (Attributes List) Allows Pods to be scheduled onto nodes with matching taints.
 Each toleration in the array allows the Pod to tolerate node taints based on specified 'key', 'value', 'effect', and 'operator'. - The 'key', 'value', and 'effect' identify the taint that the toleration matches. - The 'operator' determines how the toleration matches the taint.
-Pods with matching tolerations are allowed to be scheduled on tainted nodes, typically reserved for specific purposes. (see [below for nested schema](#nestedatt--spec--sharding_specs--template--instances--scheduling_policy--tolerations))
+Pods with matching tolerations are allowed to be scheduled on tainted nodes, typically reserved for specific purposes. (see [below for nested schema](#nestedatt--spec--shardings--template--instances--scheduling_policy--tolerations))
 - `topology_spread_constraints` (Attributes List) TopologySpreadConstraints describes how a group of Pods ought to spread across topology domains.
 Scheduler will schedule Pods in a way which abides by the constraints.
-All topologySpreadConstraints are ANDed. (see [below for nested schema](#nestedatt--spec--sharding_specs--template--instances--scheduling_policy--topology_spread_constraints))
+All topologySpreadConstraints are ANDed. (see [below for nested schema](#nestedatt--spec--shardings--template--instances--scheduling_policy--topology_spread_constraints))

-<a id="nestedatt--spec--sharding_specs--template--instances--scheduling_policy--affinity"></a>
+<a id="nestedatt--spec--shardings--template--instances--scheduling_policy--affinity"></a>
-### Nested Schema for `spec.sharding_specs.template.instances.scheduling_policy.affinity`
+### Nested Schema for `spec.shardings.template.instances.scheduling_policy.affinity`

 Optional:

-- `node_affinity` (Attributes) Describes node affinity scheduling rules for the pod. (see [below for nested schema](#nestedatt--spec--sharding_specs--template--instances--scheduling_policy--affinity--node_affinity))
+- `node_affinity` (Attributes) Describes node affinity scheduling rules for the pod. (see [below for nested schema](#nestedatt--spec--shardings--template--instances--scheduling_policy--affinity--node_affinity))
-- `pod_affinity` (Attributes) Describes pod affinity scheduling rules (e.g. co-locate this pod in the same node, zone, etc. as some other pod(s)). (see [below for nested schema](#nestedatt--spec--sharding_specs--template--instances--scheduling_policy--affinity--pod_affinity))
+- `pod_affinity` (Attributes) Describes pod affinity scheduling rules (e.g. co-locate this pod in the same node, zone, etc. as some other pod(s)). (see [below for nested schema](#nestedatt--spec--shardings--template--instances--scheduling_policy--affinity--pod_affinity))
-- `pod_anti_affinity` (Attributes) Describes pod anti-affinity scheduling rules (e.g. avoid putting this pod in the same node, zone, etc. as some other pod(s)). (see [below for nested schema](#nestedatt--spec--sharding_specs--template--instances--scheduling_policy--affinity--pod_anti_affinity))
+- `pod_anti_affinity` (Attributes) Describes pod anti-affinity scheduling rules (e.g. avoid putting this pod in the same node, zone, etc. as some other pod(s)). (see [below for nested schema](#nestedatt--spec--shardings--template--instances--scheduling_policy--affinity--pod_anti_affinity))

-<a id="nestedatt--spec--sharding_specs--template--instances--scheduling_policy--affinity--node_affinity"></a>
+<a id="nestedatt--spec--shardings--template--instances--scheduling_policy--affinity--node_affinity"></a>
-### Nested Schema for `spec.sharding_specs.template.instances.scheduling_policy.affinity.node_affinity`
+### Nested Schema for `spec.shardings.template.instances.scheduling_policy.affinity.node_affinity`

 Optional:

 - `preferred_during_scheduling_ignored_during_execution` (Attributes List) The scheduler will prefer to schedule pods to nodes that satisfy the affinity expressions specified by this field, but it may choose a node that violates one or more of the expressions.
-The node that is most preferred is the one with the greatest sum of weights, i.e. for each node that meets all of the scheduling requirements (resource request, requiredDuringScheduling affinity expressions, etc.), compute a sum by iterating through the elements of this field and adding 'weight' to the sum if the node matches the corresponding matchExpressions; the node(s) with the highest sum are the most preferred. (see [below for nested schema](#nestedatt--spec--sharding_specs--template--instances--scheduling_policy--affinity--node_affinity--preferred_during_scheduling_ignored_during_execution))
+The node that is most preferred is the one with the greatest sum of weights, i.e. for each node that meets all of the scheduling requirements (resource request, requiredDuringScheduling affinity expressions, etc.), compute a sum by iterating through the elements of this field and adding 'weight' to the sum if the node matches the corresponding matchExpressions; the node(s) with the highest sum are the most preferred. (see [below for nested schema](#nestedatt--spec--shardings--template--instances--scheduling_policy--affinity--node_affinity--preferred_during_scheduling_ignored_during_execution))
 - `required_during_scheduling_ignored_during_execution` (Attributes) If the affinity requirements specified by this field are not met at scheduling time, the pod will not be scheduled onto the node.
-If the affinity requirements specified by this field cease to be met at some point during pod execution (e.g. due to an update), the system may or may not try to eventually evict the pod from its node. (see [below for nested schema](#nestedatt--spec--sharding_specs--template--instances--scheduling_policy--affinity--node_affinity--required_during_scheduling_ignored_during_execution))
+If the affinity requirements specified by this field cease to be met at some point during pod execution (e.g. due to an update), the system may or may not try to eventually evict the pod from its node. (see [below for nested schema](#nestedatt--spec--shardings--template--instances--scheduling_policy--affinity--node_affinity--required_during_scheduling_ignored_during_execution))

-<a id="nestedatt--spec--sharding_specs--template--instances--scheduling_policy--affinity--node_affinity--preferred_during_scheduling_ignored_during_execution"></a>
+<a id="nestedatt--spec--shardings--template--instances--scheduling_policy--affinity--node_affinity--preferred_during_scheduling_ignored_during_execution"></a>
-### Nested Schema for `spec.sharding_specs.template.instances.scheduling_policy.affinity.node_affinity.preferred_during_scheduling_ignored_during_execution`
+### Nested Schema for `spec.shardings.template.instances.scheduling_policy.affinity.node_affinity.preferred_during_scheduling_ignored_during_execution`

 Required:

-- `preference` (Attributes) A node selector term, associated with the corresponding weight. (see [below for nested schema](#nestedatt--spec--sharding_specs--template--instances--scheduling_policy--affinity--node_affinity--preferred_during_scheduling_ignored_during_execution--preference))
+- `preference` (Attributes) A node selector term, associated with the corresponding weight. (see [below for nested schema](#nestedatt--spec--shardings--template--instances--scheduling_policy--affinity--node_affinity--preferred_during_scheduling_ignored_during_execution--preference))
 - `weight` (Number) Weight associated with matching the corresponding nodeSelectorTerm, in the range 1-100.

-<a id="nestedatt--spec--sharding_specs--template--instances--scheduling_policy--affinity--node_affinity--preferred_during_scheduling_ignored_during_execution--preference"></a>
+<a id="nestedatt--spec--shardings--template--instances--scheduling_policy--affinity--node_affinity--preferred_during_scheduling_ignored_during_execution--preference"></a>
-### Nested Schema for `spec.sharding_specs.template.instances.scheduling_policy.affinity.node_affinity.preferred_during_scheduling_ignored_during_execution.preference`
+### Nested Schema for `spec.shardings.template.instances.scheduling_policy.affinity.node_affinity.preferred_during_scheduling_ignored_during_execution.preference`

 Optional:

-- `match_expressions` (Attributes List) A list of node selector requirements by node's labels. (see [below for nested schema](#nestedatt--spec--sharding_specs--template--instances--scheduling_policy--affinity--node_affinity--preferred_during_scheduling_ignored_during_execution--preference--match_expressions))
+- `match_expressions` (Attributes List) A list of node selector requirements by node's labels. (see [below for nested schema](#nestedatt--spec--shardings--template--instances--scheduling_policy--affinity--node_affinity--preferred_during_scheduling_ignored_during_execution--preference--match_expressions))
-- `match_fields` (Attributes List) A list of node selector requirements by node's fields. (see [below for nested schema](#nestedatt--spec--sharding_specs--template--instances--scheduling_policy--affinity--node_affinity--preferred_during_scheduling_ignored_during_execution--preference--match_fields))
+- `match_fields` (Attributes List) A list of node selector requirements by node's fields. (see [below for nested schema](#nestedatt--spec--shardings--template--instances--scheduling_policy--affinity--node_affinity--preferred_during_scheduling_ignored_during_execution--preference--match_fields))

-<a id="nestedatt--spec--sharding_specs--template--instances--scheduling_policy--affinity--node_affinity--preferred_during_scheduling_ignored_during_execution--preference--match_expressions"></a>
+<a id="nestedatt--spec--shardings--template--instances--scheduling_policy--affinity--node_affinity--preferred_during_scheduling_ignored_during_execution--preference--match_expressions"></a>
-### Nested Schema for `spec.sharding_specs.template.instances.scheduling_policy.affinity.node_affinity.preferred_during_scheduling_ignored_during_execution.preference.match_expressions`
+### Nested Schema for `spec.shardings.template.instances.scheduling_policy.affinity.node_affinity.preferred_during_scheduling_ignored_during_execution.preference.match_expressions`

 Required: